TRIBAL AND FOLK DANCES OF INDIA

 ● They are passed on generation to generation maintaining the connotations of antiquity, elegance, and tradition.

-● People conduct folk dances usually in harvest seasons, historical events, family functions, social get-together, religious gatherings, or any other special occasion.
+● People conduct folk dances usually during harvest seasons, historical events, family functions, social get-togethers, religious gatherings, or any other special occasion.

-● People conduct folk dances usually in harvest seasons, historical events, family functions, social get-together, religious gatherings, or any other special occasion.
+● People conduct folk dances usually during harvest seasons, historical events, family functions, social get-togethers, religious gatherings, or any other special occasion.

 WHAT IS TRADITIONAL FOLK AND ETHNIC DANCE?

 You must have heard the terms ‘ethnic dance’ and ‘traditional folk dance’.
 But, do you know what is the difference between the two of them?
 Well, let us help you to understand these two terms precisely.
 There is a fine line between ethnic dance and folk dance.